priesgo/course-uas-intro-bioinformatics/day_3/hands_on_day3.md

 vcf_writer.close()
 ```

-Now we want to read a bed file with some annotations and we put this in a convenient pandas dataframe:
+Now we want to read a BED file with some annotations and we put this in a convenient pandas dataframe.
+This BED file contains the SARS-CoV-2 protein domains.

 ```
 import pybedtools